HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

+    The `$id` attribute is a resolvable URL which points to the published schema hosted by the Human Cell Atlas.
+This attribute is inserted at build time as it must contain the version of the schema which is not defined within the schema document itself on GitHub.
+The list of latest schema versions is maintained in the `versions.json` file in GitHub, separate from the JSON schema documents themselves, in order to enable unit testing.
 The specification for using the JSON `$id` keyword can be found [here](http://json-schema.org/latest/json-schema-core.html#rfc.section.8.2)

 ## Field formatting